TickTeam/guide-tt/android_app/11_how_to_check_completed_tasks.md

-### Where can I check all of my completed tasks?
+### Where can I check all completed tasks?
-You can check all completed tasks in “Completed”.
-“Completed” list is hidden by default, you can enable it by “Edit List” (turn to 2.3.1 for details).
+You can check all completed tasks in “Completed” list which is hidden by default.
+Please turn to 2.3.1 to learn how to enable “Completed” list in TickTick.

-Tasks in “Completed” has been sorted by completion date, and you can choose to view all completed tasks in a specific list by clicking the icon of "funnel" on the top right of the page.
+Tasks in “Completed” list are sorted by completion date.
+If you want to view completed tasks in a specific list, you can tap the funnel-shaped icon in the upper right hand corner to seelct a list.